 The summer of 2018 revealed nearly every shortfall in the aviation industry.
-Endless queues at the security checkpoints, chaos in flight plans, understaffed air traffic towers, or overloaded baggage claim.
+There were endless queues at the security checkpoints, chaos in flight plans, and understaffed air traffic towers.
 The only thing running smoothly in the entire flying business was the compensation for delayed or canceled flights.

-Today, in 2021, after living more than a year with the novel coronavirus, these shortfalls from 2018 seem unreal - on nearly every level.
-No ques, no flight plans, almost no movement in the skies.
-And especially the compensation for cancelled flights has caused desperation not only among the passengers, but various governments too.
-The demand has collapsed.
-Air passenger traffic is down 60 percent, and airline revenue loss reached nearly USD400 billion for 2020 only.
+Today, in 2022, after living two years with the novel coronavirus, these shortfalls from 2018 seem unreal, on nearly every level.
+Queues at airports are predictable, flight plans manageable (ignoring for a moment here the ever-changing COVID restrictions), and the skies nearly not as crowded as they used to be.
+In the first few months of the pandemic, the demand has collapsed.
+Air passenger traffic was down 60 percent, and airline revenue loss reached nearly USD400 billion for 2020 only.

-Comparing this numbers with those of the year 2018, the difference couldn't be more shocking.
+Comparing 2022 and 2018 numbers, the difference couldn't be more shocking.
 In 2018, airlines generated $821 billion in revenue, up nearly nine percent from the previous year – placing it in terms of GDP somewhere between Saudi Arabia and Turkey (according to IMF).
-And they carried a little more than half of Earth’s population – 4.3 billion passengers.
+And they carried a little more than half of Earth's population – 4.3 billion passengers.
 A new record.

 The wealth of data generated in the aviation industry is causing a wave of excitement across many Executive Boards and their well-paid advisors.
 In response to that, they plot strategies way beyond current revenue streams.
 A digital airline is what many aim for.
 And data creates opportunities on many fronts to become one.